What is Par value of Share?

 Now when a company issues shares which are having certain par value then the total book value of equity will be recorded as follows:

-- Common stock at par = par value of a share* number of shares issued
+- Common stock at par = par value * number of shares issued

 - Retained earning = Net Income – dividend